StarNamer/dactyl-manuform-all/doc/design.md

 ![Right-hand Dvorak](../resources/KB_Dvorak_Right.svg)

-8 columns were chosen since it will just fit the letters in this configuration, with 4 extra rows on top for the numbers and less-used punctuation keys.
+8 columns were chosen since it will just fit the letters in this configuration.
+It should be no wider as to minimize lateral finger movement, so we add 4 rows on top for the numbers and less-used punctuation keys.